vshaveyko/activerecord_reindex/README.md

     $ gem install activerecord_reindex

+## Prerequisites

+  1. `elasticsearch-model` gem installed
+  2. model that will be reindexed inherits from Elasticsearch::Model
+  3. model is inherited from ActiveRecord::Base

 ## Usage

 To reindex associted records just add reindex: options to any ActiveRecord association.
-Acceptable values are true, :async.
+Acceptable values are `true, :async`.

 It will hook on:
 1. record update